-Explanation I--An easement is impliedly released--
+Explanation I: An easement is impliedly released-

-- (a) where the dominant owner expressly authorizes an act of a permanent nature to be done on the servient heritage, the necessary consequence of which is to prevent his future enjoyment of the easement, and such act is done in pursuance of such authority; - (b) where any permanent alteration is made in the dominant heritage of such a nature as to show that the dominant owner intended to case to enjoy the easement in future.
+- (a) where the dominant owner expressly authorises an act of a permanent nature to be done on the servient heritage, the necessary consequence of which is to prevent his future enjoyment of the easement, and such act is done in pursuance of such authority; - (b) where any permanent alteration is made in the dominant heritage of such a nature as to show that the dominant owner intended to cease to enjoy the easement in future.

-Explanation II.--Mere non user of an easement is not an implied release within the meaning of this section.
+Explanation II: Mere non-user of an easement is not an implied release within the meaning of this section.

-- (a) A, B and C are co-owners of a house to which an easement is annexed A, without the consent of B and C, releases the easement.
-This release is effectual only as against A and his legal representative. - (b) A grants B an easement over A's land for the beneficial enjoyment of his house.
+- (a) A, B and C are co-owners of a house to which an easement is annexed.
+A, without the consent of B and C, releases the easement.
+The release is effectual only as against A and his legal representative. - (b) A grants B an easement over A?s land for the beneficial enjoyment of his house.
 B assigns the house to C. B then purports to release the easement.
-The release is ineffectual. - (c) A, having the right to discharge his eavesdropping into B's yard, expressly authorizes, B to build over this yard to a height which will interfere with the discharge.
+The release is ineffectual. - (c) A, having the right to discharge his eavesdroppings into B?s years, expressly authorises B to build over this year to a height which will interfere with the discharge.
 B builds accordingly.
-A's easement is extinguished to the extent of the interference. - (d) A, having an easement of light to a window, builds up that window with bricks and mortar so as to manifest an intention to abandon the easement permanently.
-The easement is impliedly released. - (e) A, having a projecting roof by means of which he enjoys an easement to discharge eavesdropping on B's land, permanently alters the roof so as to direct the rain-water into a different channel and discharge it on C's land.
-The easement its impliedly released. - 39.
-Extinction by revocation.
-An easement is extinguished when the servient owner, in exercise of a power reserved in this behalf, revokes the easement. - 40.
-Extinction on expiration of limited period or happening of dissolving condition.
-An easement is extinguished where it has been imposed for a limited period, or acquired on condition that it shall become void on the performance or non-performance of a specified Act, and the period expires or the condition is fulfilled. - 41.
-Extinction on termination of necessity.
+A?s easements is extinguished to the extent of the interference.

+- (d) A, having an easement of light to a window, build up that window with bricks and mortar so as to manifest an intention to abandon the easement permanently.
+The easement is impliedly released. - (e) A, having a projecting roof by means of which he enjoys an easement to discharge eavesdroppings on B?s land permanently alters the roof, so as to direct the rain-water into a different channel and discharge it on C?s land.
+The easement is impliedly released.

+39. Extinction by revocation

+An easement is extinguished when the servient owner, in exercise of power reserved in this behalf, revokes the easement.

+40. Extinction on expiration of limited period or happening of dissolving condition

+An easement is extinguished where it has been imposed for a limited period, or acquired on condition that it shall become void on the performance or non-performance of a specified act, and the period expires or the condition is fulfilled.

+41. Extinction on termination of necessity

 An easement of necessity is extinguished when the necessity comes to an end.

-A grants B a field in a accessible except by passing over A's adjoining land.
-B afterwards purchases a part of that land over which he can pass to his field.
-The right of way over A is land which B had acquired is extinguished.
+A grants B a field inaccessible except by passing over A's adjoining land.
+B, afterwards purchases a part of that land over which he can pass to his field.
+The right of way over A's land which B has acquired is extinguished.

-- 42. Extinction of useless easement.
-An easement is extinguished when it become incapable of being at any time and under any circumstances beneficial to the document owner. - 43.
-Extinction by permanent change in dominant heritage.
-Where, by any permanent change in the dominant heritage, is materially increased and cannot be reduced by the servient owner without interfering with the lawful enjoyment of the easement, the easement is extinguished, unless-- - (a) it was intended for the beneficial enjoyment of the dominant heritage, to whatever extent the easement should be used; or - (b) the injury caused to the servient owner by the change is so slight that no reasonable person would complain of it; or - (c) the easement is an easement of necessity.
+42. Extinction of useless easement

+An easement is extinguished when it becomes incapable of being at any time and under any circumstances beneficial to the dominant owner.

+43. Extinction by permanent change in dominant heritage

+Where by, any permanent change in the dominant heritage, the burden on the servient heritage is materially increased and cannot be reduced by the servient owner without interfering with the lawful enjoyment of the easement, the easement is extinguished unless-

+- (a) it was intended for the beneficial enjoyment of the dominant heritage, to whatever extent the easement should be used; or - (b) the injury caused to the servient owner by the change is so slight that no reasonable person would complain of it; or - (c) the easement is an easement of necessity.